Assign user and device profiles in Microsoft Intune

 Select Devices > Configuration profiles.
 All the profiles are listed.

-Select the profile you want to assign > Assignments.
+Select the profile you want to assign > Properties > Assignments > Edit:

-Choose to Include groups or Exclude groups, and then select your groups.
+Select Included groups or Excluded groups, and then choose Select groups to include.
 When you select your groups, you're choosing an Azure AD group.
 To select multiple groups, hold down the Ctrl key, and select your groups.

 Use scope tags or applicability rules